Down in a Hole: Release and reception

 Ned Raggett of AllMusic said that "Staley's...half-strangled but still amazingly evocative performance...is heartfelt and almost yearning" and that "the end result feels like a ruined man looking for some sort of comfort."
 Stereogum said of the song; "Down in a Hole" is an anthem of loss, revulsion, and depression.
 But it really is an anthem first and foremost.
 The verses build slowly to a soaring chorus with an irrepressible melody.
 Staley's pained howl guides the song, but its power derives from Cantrell's terrific harmonies, which give the piece heft and also a sense of unease."
+In 2014, Loudwire ranked the song number eight on their list of the 10 greatest Alice in Chains songs, and in 2021, Kerrang ranked the song number three on their list of the 20 greatest Alice in Chains songs.

 Music video

 "Down in a Hole" became one of the five video-singles from the album Dirt.
 The music video was released in 1993 and was directed by Nigel Dick.
-The video is available on the home video release Music Bank: The Videos.
+The video is available on the home video release, Music Bank: The Videos.
 Bassist Mike Inez appears in the video although the original track was recorded with original member Mike Starr.
+Starr was fired from the group in early 1993 and replaced by Inez.

 Live performances

-Alice in Chains performed the song live for the first time on October 5, 1992 at the Coca-Cola Starplex in Dallas, Texas.
+Alice in Chains performed the song live for the first time on October 5, 1992, at the Coca-Cola Starplex in Dallas, Texas.

-Alice in Chains performed an acoustic version of "Down in a Hole" for its appearance on MTV Unplugged in 1996, and the song was included on the Unplugged live album and home video release.
+The band performed an acoustic version of "Down in a Hole" for its appearance on MTV Unplugged in 1996, and the song was included on the Unplugged live album and home video release.

-Another acoustic live version of "Down in a Hole" featuring new vocalist William DuVall on lead vocals is included on the Japanese version of Black Gives Way to Blue (2009) as a bonus track.
+Another acoustic live version of the song, featuring William DuVall on lead vocals, was included on the Japanese version of Black Gives Way to Blue (2009) as a bonus track.

 Cover versions

 The song was covered by professional baseball player Bronson Arroyo on his 2005 album, Covering the Bases, which lists the song as "Down in the Hole".

 On his low-key 2007 tour—in support of his album Easy Tiger, Ryan Adams covered the song live with his band, The Cardinals.
-A cover of the song is also featured on Adams' 2007 EP Follow the Lights.
+A cover of the song is also featured on Adams' 2007 EP, Follow the Lights.

-The Vitamin String Quartet recorded an instrumental version of the song for their 2009 album "The String Quartet Tribute to Alice in Chains".
+The Vitamin String Quartet recorded an instrumental version of the song for their 2009 album, The String Quartet Tribute to Alice in Chains.

-The Christian metal band Demon Hunter perform an acoustic version of the song on the deluxe edition of their 2011 album The World Is a Thorn.
+The Christian metal band Demon Hunter performed an acoustic version of the song on the deluxe edition of their 2011 album, The World Is a Thorn.